 The new Northern Regional Prison will accommodate up to 270 prisoners and be specifically designed to incorporate a variety of security classifications, remand facilities, and a women’s prison.

-The approximate prison footprint is around 13 hectares.
+The approximate prison footprint is in the order of 16 hectares.

 When will the prison be opened?

 Stage One construction will be completed within five years of commencement of construction, with the allocation of $150 million to house approximately 140 prisoners.

 The Tasmanian Government is investing $270 million in this project, which is estimated to create hundreds of jobs during the construction phase.
 Importantly for the local economy, the Department of Justice will use local contractors and suppliers wherever possible.